-This is very much a conventional installation, so bootable IDE fixed disk, an IDE Flash drive or equivalent are necessary as a destination for the install.
-NASLite-2 HDD boot files take up very little space and using a 16MB or larger Flash should be sufficient.
-If a fixed disk is used, it is possible to configure and use the remaining capacity of the fixed disk as storage.
+This is very much a conventional installation so a fixed disk, a RAID volume, a flash drive or equivalent are necessary as a destination for the install.
+NASLite-M2 boot files take up very little space and using a 16MB or larger device should be sufficient.
+If a larger device is used, it is possible to configure and use the remaining capacity of the fixed disk as storage.